menu

 Prize Structure for Student Competitors

-Student teams compete for more than $400,000 in cash prizes as they explore business opportunities for lab-developed or other high-potential energy technologies, assess commercialization opportunities through market analysis, and present a viable business plan to industry judges.
+Student teams interested in EnergyTech UP will compete for more than $400,000 in cash prizes as they explore business opportunities for lab-developed or other high-potential energy technologies, assess commercialization opportunities through market analysis, and present a viable business plan to industry judges.

-Understanding that energy is often inherently local, competitor teams first present at their designated regional events in February, where regional finalists are identified.
+Understanding that energy is often inherently local, competitor teams first present at their designated regional events in March, where regional finalists are identified.
 Teams that are invited to participate in the regional events receive free access to OTT’s Energy I-Corps curriculum.
-Finalists are provided exclusive mentorship to help students refine their ideas throughout February and March.
-Finally, the finalists pitch their complete business plan as part of Zpryme’s 2024 Energy Thought Summit in Austin, Texas on April 15, 2024.
+Finalists are provided exclusive mentorship to help students refine their ideas throughout March and April.
+Finally, the finalists pitch their complete business plan as part of a national conference in April 2025 (tentative).

 Prize Structure for Faculty Competitors

-The faculty track is designed for educators who may benefit from mentorship and resources to create an implementation plan for their blossoming ideas for integrating or expanding energy technology commercialization or entrepreneurship activities at their home institution.
+The faculty track of EnergyTech UP is designed for educators who may benefit from mentorship and resources to create an implementation plan for their blossoming ideas for integrating or expanding energy technology commercialization or entrepreneurship activities at their home institution.

-Faculty (or faculty teams) will compete for part of the $100,000 prize pool through three phases of competition.
+Faculty (or faculty teams) will compete for more than $100,000 in cash prizes through three phases of competition.
 They will develop a proposal to expand energy technology commercialization or entrepreneurship activities at their home institution; receive access to a DOE mentor and DOE resources; and work toward showing how their plans could be integrated into student activities.

 How to Compete